re-data/re-data/docs/docs/reference/metrics.md

 A number of nulls and empty string values in a given column for the specific time range.

+#### missing_percent

+A percentage of nulls and empty string values in a given column for the specific time range.

+#### nulls_percent

+A percentage of null values in a given column for the specific time range.

 ## Defining your metric